 Heidi has always taken walking very seriously.
 Any spare moment she will be off for a walk – and it is certainly not a stroll.
 Heidi has already done Coastrek Sydney, The Bloody Long Walk, numerous multi-day treks plus Oxfam.
 This year she has some company from the team.
 Juliet, Maria and Zia are all training to do the heroic Oxfam walk.
 Wild walkers indeed!

 Who is the best rugby player in the hospital?

 What a very important question!
 Dr Tanian Naude is training with the Warringah Rats.
 We hope to join the Hillbillies on the Hill and cheer him on!

 Is Bryn still around?

 In 2018 Dr Bryn Lynar sold the practice making Eamon, Jill and Heidi joint partners.
-Bryn continues with part-time consulting on a Friday and is particularly sought out by his bird clients.
-Bryn is also in charge of enjoying himself the most at any celebration.
+Bryn retired from clinical practice in late 2021 but is still a valuable member of the team.
+Bryn is in charge of enjoying himself the most at any celebration.
 A job he rises to every time!

 Who is our favourite vet nurse?